Jump-Start Your Weight Loss Today!

 Try It Now: At home, set a timer for 20 minutes after a healthy meal.
 Note how you feel right after putting down your fork and how you feel when the timer goes off.

-Exercising in the morning kick-starts your metabolism so you burn more calories throughout the day.
-Plus, by exercising early you're more likely to fit it into your schedule, and you'll have more energy for the rest of the day, says Fred Williams, M.D., FACP, FACE.
-Studies also have shown that early physical activity helps boost brain function so you think more clearly.
+Exercising in the morning can help kick-start your day.
+This also is a great way to assure that you make time for exercise in your schedule.
+Last but not least, most people who exercise in the morning have more energy the rest of the day, says Fred Williams, M.D., FACP, FACE.
+Studies also have shown that early-in-the-day physical activity helps boost brain function so you think more clearly.

-Try It Now: Set the alarm 15 minutes earlier for tomorrow morning.
-Give yourself 5 minutes to get dressed, then head out for a 10-minute walk around your neighborhood.
+Try It Now: Set the alarm 20 minutes earlier for tomorrow morning.
+Give yourself 5 minutes to get dressed, then head out for a 15-minute walk around your neighborhood.
+Over time, increase the length of your walk.

 Been doing a good job getting extra exercise?
 Reward yourself!
 A new pair of running shoes can help you feel great about your success and motivate you to keep it up.
 In addition, looking forward to a reward makes the process a personal challenge rather than something you dread.